cmgriffing/decorators-presentation/src/02-what-is-it.md

 - **C#**: Attributes

 <div class="notes">
-Bares most similarity to Python decorators and is also the likely source of the name, decorators
+Bares most similarity to Python decorators and is also the likely source of the name "Decorators"
 </div>

 ## The Spec Proposal